Henryk Ostaszewski: Biography

 In September 1937, Prime Minister Sławoj-Składkowski entrusted him with the duties of the Voivode of Białystok Voivodeship.
 In December, the Council of Ministers accepted a motion to appoint him voivode, and on January 7, 1938, the nomination was signed by President Ignacy Mościcki.
 When, after a series of nominations of new voivodes, a certain lady accused the Prime Minister and Minister of Internal Affairs Felicjan Sławoj Składkowski in the Senate that "some voivodes fall from the sky", the Prime Minister replied to her: "This is very figuratively put.
 I have appointed five voivodes and I would like you to kindly indicate which of them 'fell from the sky'. [...]
 Białystok Voivode Ostaszewski was a long-time starost of Kalisz and from starost he had just been promoted to voivode".

 As voivode, Ostaszewski focused on the rapid development of the economically backward Białystok Voivodeship.
 He announced a 4-year plan to provide schools with radio broadcasts, because only every sixth educational institution in Białystok had a radio receiver.
 However, he did not manage to implement this plan due to the outbreak of the war.

 After the invasion of Nazi Germany to Poland in September 1939, he issued an order to begin the partial evacuation of state offices and institutions from Białystok.
 On September 10, 1939, in view of the worsening situation on the front, he issued further evacuation orders and left Białystok on the night of September 10–11.

 He emigrated to France and died in Grenoble on March 25, 1957.
-He was buried in the local St. Roch cemetery.
+He was buried in the local Saint Roch Cemetery.

 As a 32-year-old deputy mayor of Kalisz, he fell in love with a five-year-younger clerk of the Kalisz starosta, Amelia Haake, whom he married on August 16, 1924.
 His wife died on May 24, 1969, and was buried at the Protestant cemetery in Kalisz.